IHCH-8134

-IHCH-8134 is a drug of the oxazinopyridoindole family which acts as an agonist at the 5-HT_{2A} serotonin receptor.
-It was derived by structural simplification of the 5-HT_{2A} antagonist atypical antipsychotic drug lumateperone along with several related compounds such as IHCH-7079, which was found to be a non-hallucinogenic biased 5-HT_{2A} agonist that was active in antidepressant assays but did not produce psychedelic-like responding in mice.
+IHCH-8134 is a serotonin 5-HT_{2A} receptor agonist of the oxazinopyridoindole family.
+It was derived by structural simplification of the serotonin 5-HT_{2A} receptor antagonist and atypical antipsychotic lumateperone.
+Another related compound is the pyridopyrroloquinoxaline IHCH-7079, which was found to be a non-hallucinogenic biased serotonin 5-HT_{2A} receptor agonist that was active in antidepressant assays but did not produce psychedelic-like responding in mice.